Skip to content

 An updated copy of the Enterprise server can also be obtained via the Binary Ninja license recovery page or the Binary Ninja customer portal.

-Offline Upgrade
+Offline Update

 Using Customer Portal